How to prepare a Profit and Loss (P&L) statement

 A P&L statement is an account of a company's income and expenditures (and ultimately its profit) over a period of time.
 P&L statements provide insight into a company's financial position and are typically produced to the public every month, quarter, or year.
 Investors might use this information in conjunction with a company's balance sheet and cashflow statement to analyse the organisation's profitability.

-A balance sheet shows a company's assets (what they own) and liabilities (what they owe).
+A balance sheet shows a company's assets and liabilities.
 Assets could include cash, sales, accounts receivable, or longer-term assets, like property and equipment.
 Liabilities might include wages payable or long-term liabilities like bank loans.

 A cashflow statement, or statement of cashflow, provides comprehensive data reflecting all sources of cashflow a company receives from external investments and current operations.
 In addition to incoming cash, a cashflow statement also provides data on cash outflows that a company pays for, such as business expenses or investments during a specific period.